WASHINGTON — Federal lawmakers from Idaho are questioning the Obama administration’s plans to dramatically scale back the Yucca Mountain Project.

 At a Senate hearing on Thursday, Risch pressed Chu about Idaho’s waste.
 The energy secretary said DOE “will be looking at this very intensely over the next year.”

-Risch said afterwards it was clear that further meetings were needed.
+Risch said afterward it was clear that further meetings were needed.